Nuvola-Digital/vola-docs/docs/tokenomics/vola-token-overview.md

 - **Purpose:** The team allocation is meant to reward the core team responsible for building the Vola Network.
 This ensures that the team remains incentivized to continue working on the project long-term.
 - **Use Cases:** The tokens for the team may be subject to vesting periods, ensuring that the team is aligned with the long-term success of the project.

-#### Community (5% NVL Holders) (6%) – 60 million $VOLA
+#### Community (5% $NVL Holders) (6%) – 60 million $VOLA

-- **Purpose:** This portion is dedicated to rewarding NVL token holders (or other legacy token holders, if applicable).
+- **Purpose:** This portion is dedicated to rewarding the Cardano community, with 5% reserved for $NVL stakers.
 This is an important allocation to maintain continuity and reward the community that helped build the platform’s early success.
+Specific details regarding the distribution mechanism and timeline will be announced (TBA).
-- **Use Cases:** It could be distributed to NVL holders in airdrops, staking rewards, or other forms of community participation.
+- **Use Cases:** It could be distributed to $NVL holders in airdrops, staking rewards, or other forms of community participation.

 #### DEX & CEX Liquidity (5%) – 50 million $VOLA